-The EU has already banned most CFLs (CFL integrated ballast), and almost half of LFLs (including most T8 and T12 as well as halophosphates) for general purpose lighting.
-A subsequent set of rules is now pending for a full phase out of both CFL and LFLs for general purpose lighting.
-Other countries around the world are also in the process of taking decisions to shift to LEDs.xlviii
+The EU has nowxlviii banned all CFLs and LFLs (for general purpose lighting, as well as CCFL/EEFLs.
+Other countries around the world are also in the process of taking decisions to shift to LEDs.xlix

 In addition to the reduction of mercury use associated with a transition to LEDs, there are other important co-benefits.
-Shifting to LEDs, will minimize handling waste mercury added lamps for which environmentally sound management requirements are not in place in many developing countries.
+Shifting to LEDs, will minimize handling waste mercuryadded lamps for which environmentally sound management requirements are not in place in many developing countries.
 A global approach will prevent the developing world from becoming the dumping ground for mercury-added lamp sales when developed countries phase out the sale of mercury lamps in their markets.

-Moreover, banning the manufacture and trade of most CFLs and LFLs under Minamata would avoid the use and emission of 232 metric tonnes of mercury from the lamps and coal fired power stations by 2050.xlix In addition, replacing mercury-added lamps with mercury-free, energy-efficient LED alternatives would cut global electricity demand and avoid 3.5 gigatons of CO2 emissions by 2050.
+Moreover, banning the manufacture and trade of most CFLs and LFLs under Minamata would avoid the use and emission of 232 metric tonnes of mercury from the lamps and coal fired power stations by 2050.
+In addition, replacing mercury-added lamps with mercury-free, energy-efficient LED alternatives would cut global electricity demand and avoid 3.5 gigatons of CO2 emissions by 2050.li

 LED lamps are highly cost effective.
 CFLs generally payback instantly, as LED lamps are now essentially at price parity with CFLs, or in some cases, cheaper.
 LED tubes replacing LFLs are at the same price in some markets, but in others, there is a slight incremental cost for the LED which pays back quickly through savings on the electricity bill.
-A company website states that payback periods can be as short as four monthsli thanks to the lower sales prices and high efficiency of LED.
+A company website states that payback periods can be as short as four monthslii thanks to the lower sales prices and high efficiency of LED.